machine learning +

 builder.add_node("b", node_b, retry=RetryPolicy(max_attempts=2))

-They work at different levels. handle_tool_errors catches tool exceptions and converts them to ToolMessage responses.
-The graph doesn’t see a failure, so RetryPolicy doesn’t trigger.
-If the error happens outside the tool (serialization, network), RetryPolicy kicks in.
+They sit on different layers. handle_tool_errors catches tool crashes and turns them into ToolMessage replies — the graph never sees a failure, so RetryPolicy does not kick in.
+If the error happens outside the tool (say, during serialization or a network glitch), RetryPolicy takes over.

-Can I add a delay between state-based retries?
+Can you add a pause between state-based retries?

 Yes.
-Add a time.sleep() call at the start of your node when retry_count > 0.
-Calculate the delay with exponential backoff: delay = base * (2 ** state["retry_count"]).
+Drop a time.sleep() at the top of your node when retry_count > 0.
+Use exponential backoff: delay = base * (2 ** state["retry_count"]).

 def retry_aware_node(state):